Sakitoshi/retropie-crt-tvout/README.md

 if you want to force 480i for a whole system you can write _all_ inside the _480i.txt_ file.</br>
 this can also be used to set 480i in kodi.</br>
-alternatively you can create a _240p.txt_ file to force 480i to all games BUT the onces inside the list.
+alternatively you can create a _240p.txt_ file to force 480i to all games BUT the ones inside the list.

 example: _configs/psx/480i.txt_ containing _Bloody Roar 2.pbp_ to force 480i only to _Bloody Roar 2_</br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;_configs/psx/480i.txt_ containing _all_ to force 480i for all the PlayStation games.</br>